julianshapiro/velocity/README.md

 **Comparisons**

 Famo.us is a full-fledged app framework built around a physics engine.
 It has the potential to beat all DOM-based animation libraries in terms of performance.
-The amount of work Steve Newcomb has put into vertically integrating the Famous development stack is astounding.
+The amount of work Steve Newcomb and Mark Lu have put into vertically integrating the Famous development stack is astounding.

 GSAP is a full-fledged animation suite with a ton of power.
 Its features are nearly limitless -- as is the love its creator (Jack Doyle) puts into it.
 GSAP is what inspired me to pursue the development of Velocity.